Gantt Chart for Resource Planning

 Resource planning versus resource scheduling?

-Planning looks at demand and capacity; scheduling commits work to specific times and resources under calendars, dependencies, and constraints.
+Planning compares demand with available capacity and helps people explore trade-offs; scheduling commits work to specific times and resources under calendars, dependencies, and constraints.